What time is BBC comedy King Gary on TV?

 King Gary began on Friday 10th January 2020 at 9.30pm on BBC One.

-The rest of the six-part series will air on subsequent Fridays at the same time, which means episode two airs on Friday 24th January at 9pm on BBC One.
+The rest of the six-part series will air on subsequent Fridays at the same time, which means episode four airs on Friday 31st January at 9pm on BBC One.

 Series One #kinggary locked and loaded.
 Coming soon to @bbcone ???? @jamesdefrond pic.twitter.com/qzOdjuK7AH